 Having been a professional artist for over thirty years, working as an illustrator and a fine artist, I have found myself wanting to return to the “doll” and re-interpret the idea as an artform.

 Working in three dimensions is providing a new way to explore the themes I am inspired by, it is an exciting and challenging pursuit.
 Creating art muses will combine my love of art, portraiture, symbolism and textiles.
-Each muse will be an intricately detailed artwork, a collectible, not a toy.
+Each muse is an intricately detailed artwork, a collectible, not a toy.

 The artist, art and life stories of each muse will be recorded in detail on my blog, which I hope you’ll find interesting.
 Followers are welcome and comments are sincerely appreciated, so please feel free to write in the box at the very bottom of the page.